 - 4.3 The Breckland Local Plan was adopted in November 2019 and is therefore up-to-date in terms of planning policies that cover the town.
 Across the district the Local Plan, in a nutshell, identifies how the identified development needs will be met for the period to 2036 while minimising the impact on the natural and built environment and ensuring that adequate services and facilities are available to accommodate the planning growth.
 The Local Plan identifies a "Settlement Boundary" around the main built-up area of the Town.
 Development outside the Settlement Boundary will only be permitted in specific circumstances. - 4.4 For Watton, the Local Plan identifies it as a Market Town within the district's "settlement hierarchy" along with Swaffham and Dereham, with Attleborough and Thetford being designated Key Settlements.
-The Local Plan makes provision for at least 15,298 new homes across the Breckland district between 2011 and 2036, of which nearly 75% had either been built or had planning permission at 1 April 2018. - 4.5 The Local Plan does not specifically identify which of its policies are "strategic" and with which the Neighbourhood Plan will need to conform.
-A pragmatic approach has therefore been taken in preparing the Neighbourhood Plan to ensure that policies neither repeat nor contradict those in the Local Plan but add local value to them where appropriate.
+The Local Plan makes provision for at least 15,298 new homes across the Breckland district between 2011 and 2036, of which nearly 75% had either been built or had planning permission at 1 April 2018. - 4.5 The District Council has published a list of strategic Local Plan policies and the Neighbourhood Plan has been prepared so as not to repeat or contradict the policies but add local value to them where appropriate. - 4.6 A Full Update of the adopted Breckland Local Plan is presently being prepared by the District Council, which will extend the Plan period to 2046.
+In due course, this Neighbourhood Plan will be reviewed to seek to align the Neighbourhood Plan with the Full Update of the Local Plan.